ognis1205/mcp-server-unitycatalog/README.md

 You can use **all Unity Catalog Functions registered in Unity Catalog** alongside the following predefined Unity Catalog AI tools:

 1. `uc_list_functions`
-   - Lists functions within the specified parent catalog and schema
+   - Lists functions within the specified parent catalog and schema.
-   - Returns: A list of functions retrieved from Unity Catalog
+   - Returns: A list of functions retrieved from Unity Catalog.

 2. `uc_get_function`
-   - Gets a function from within a parent catalog and schema
+   - Gets a function within a parent catalog and schema.
    - Input:
-     - `name` (string): The name of the function (not fully-qualified)
+     - `name` (string): The name of the function (not fully-qualified).
-   - Returns: A function details retrieved from Unity Catalog
+   - Returns: A function details retrieved from Unity Catalog.

+3. `uc_create_function`
+   - Create a function within a parent catalog and schema.
+WARNING: This API is experimental and will change in future versions.
+   - Input:
+     - `name` (string): The name of the function (not fully-qualified).
+     - `script` (string): The Python script including the function to be registered.
+   - Returns: A function details created within Unity Catalog.

 ## Configuration